spencer-melnick/hearth/README.md

-# hearth
+# adventure-game
-Submission for the Global Game Jam 2019J
+A quick prototype of a Link to the Past inspired Adventure/Role Playing Game in the Godot engine.